Tricks of the Trade

 Another good source is Aaron's.
 They carry a very wide assortment of both inch and metric sized bolts, nut, washers, and fasteners.
 Even the really weird security items which are seemingly impossible to find.

-We all need to bow to the East or whatever, to thank Thomas & Betts for the Ty-Rap®.
+We all need to thank Thomas & Betts for the Ty-Rap®.
 The problem is, not all plastic ties are made by T&B, and in most cases the off-brand ones are inferior.
 If you visit their web site, you'll learn why.
 Honest-to-john Ty-Raps® utilize a metal keeper rather than a plastic one which makes them ever so much stronger.
 You should select the all-weather ones which have ultraviolet stabilizers for long life.

 If you don't mind paying the premium, you can buy T&B Ty-Raps® that have a metal core running along their length.
 So help me, you can almost tow a car with one of them!
 Their web site lists their distributors, including GrayBar Electric.
 By the way, Ty-Raps® are available with eyelets in the ends, so they can be screwed down.
-I've tried those plastic clips which use double-sided sticky tape, and have never had them stay on!
+I've tried those plastic clips which use double-sided sticky tape, but they fail in due course.

 ☜Return☜